 7. Safeguarding and Hoarding

-The Care Act 2014 (Statutory Guidance, Chapter 14) recognises ‘self-neglect’ as a category of abuse and requires public agencies to act to mitigate the risks.
-The Care Act describes self-neglect as a wide range of behaviours, i.e. neglecting to care for one’s personal hygiene, health or surroundings and includes behaviour such as hoarding.
+The Care Act 2014 (Statutory Guidance, Chapter 14) recognizes ‘self-neglect’ as a category of abuse and requires public agencies to act to mitigate the risks.
+The Care Act describes self-neglect as a wide range of behaviors, i.e. neglecting to care for one’s personal hygiene, health or surroundings and includes behavior such as hoarding.
 (Chapter 14 of the Care Act 2014 replaces the previous guidance contained in ‘No Secrets’.)

 Where the adult may not engage with any services, or where there may be challenges in delivering care and support, self-neglect may persist and in some circumstances the risks to the individual may increase and could have a significant impact on the person’s wellbeing.
 Where the issue of self-neglect is already quite extreme, i.e. when it is recognized as presenting a significant risk to the health or wellbeing of the adult or any members of the family living with them, including children, and when the usual care, support and treatment options have been unsuccessful in reducing the risks, the issue should be referred to the Cambridgeshire County Council safeguarding team for advice.